investigaciongiis/mSEC-AT/README.md

 >
 > The default/example configuration uses OpenAI ChatGPT models.
 However, the LLM backend is configured through `LLM_BASE_URL` and `LLM_MODEL`. mSEC-AT uses the OpenAI Python client library as a communication layer, but it is not limited to OpenAI-hosted models.
 Any OpenAI-compatible endpoint can be used, including locally hosted or privately deployed models served through tools such as Ollama or vLLM.
 >
+> **Prompt maintenance.** The prompts used by mSEC-AT are defined within the project scripts and are maintained under version control together with the source code.
+If updates are required due to changes in LLM models or APIs, these modifications will be documented in the repository history to preserve reproducibility.
+>
 > Example configurations:
 >
 > ```text